rajsingh701/brazil-ecommerce-sql-analysis/README.md

 ---

-“We are going to build the project by using data from all these tables.
-By joining these tables using common keys like order_id, customer_id, product_id, and seller_id, we can perform detailed analysis such as sales trends, customer behavior, delivery performance, payment analysis, and product performance.”
+We are going to build the project by using data from all these tables.
+By joining these tables using common keys like order_id, customer_id, product_id, and seller_id, we can perform detailed analysis such as sales trends, customer behavior, delivery performance, payment analysis, and product performance.

 ### 1. Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset: